corecodeio/TechnicalRecruitmentMarch2022/README.md

 <p>We will begin at a high level and then dig deep into technical roles and terms 🤖 Feel free to browse the different sections of this guide.
 Every week you will unlock new topics and challenge.
 Ready for the adventure?</p>

 ## Glossary
-<p> We've started out an introductory Glossary for everyone, it covers mostly the first 2 modules.</p>
+<p> This is an example of a Glossary, including some terms from the first sessions:</p>

 * [Glossary](src/introGlossary.md)